billstclair/readerl/DESIGN.md

 9. Go live.

-10. Profit (Google ads and direct pay for more history)
+10. Profit (Google ads and monthly payments to disable them or get more history)

 11. Add an external API for aggregated feeds, likely as RSS.